animal-tree/Writing-stuff/Stuff38-Something-From-Nothing.md

 ---

-Note: no matter what, as long as there is a definition or an axiom, there is *something* and so what we are actually deriving from is not *nothing* but a primordial something, and it can be defined to be something else e.g. a recursive self-duplicating observer function that encapsulates both definition and cause.
+Note: no matter what, as long as there is a definition or an axiom, there is *something* and so what we are actually deriving from is not *nothing* but a primordial something, and it can be defined to be something else e.g. a recursive self-duplicating observer function that encapsulates both definition and cause with a qualia to justfy the development of that something into something specific.